Thoughts on Ethics

 The German Criminal Law states that making penetrant noise is a crime — although, sadly, this does not apply to vehicles, which contribute most of the noise in our environment.

-The compensation for disturbance means ending the disturbance and making up for the suffering.
+The compensation for disturbance means ending the disturbance.

 This is a conditional threat, i.e. extortion.

 There is a possible course of time in which the person insults you again, but bringing him to court is not an unjust damage.

 Often, threats are bound to certain requests, like for instance in extortion.
 In this case, the threat itself counts as damage, independent of whether the victim obeys the perpetrator’s conditions or not.
 Furthermore, the threat counts as a declaration, i.e. the victim may assume that the perpetrator fulfills the threat (by the Dixit-Principle, see lying).
 Hence, if the victim obeys the perpetrator and does as he requests, the victim performs refundable assistance to rescue himself.
 Thus, the victim will get a compensation for all damage he suffered while following the perpetrator’s request.
 This may be direct damage (like giving money to the blackmailer) as well as indirect damage (like committing an offense and having to pay the compensation).
 However, while following the perpetrator’s request, the victim shall not cause damage that is greater than the damage he is threatened with.
 In this case, the victim is expected to disobey and to suffer the damage he is threatened with.
 The definition of refundable assistance makes sure that this does not apply for severe damage.